|

 March 1811.

-Wanted for £ 2550 Sterling. [centered]
+WANTED for £ 2550 Sterling.

-Bills of Exchange drawn on the principal Officers of His Majesty's Ordnance,
+BILLS OF EXCHANGE drawn on the principal Officers of His Majesty's Ordnance,

 London, at Thirty days sight.